SAP-samples/teched2022-XP280/exercises/ex_ctms_1/README.md

 39. Make sure that your user gets the roles 'Space Manager' and 'Space Developer' assigned.
 This is the default.
 40. Click on **Create**.

-You now have (at least) three subaccounts inside your Trail blobal account.
+You now have (at least) three subaccounts inside your Trail global account.

 This concludes this exercise.